 Get ready for your kitchen to smell like Abuela’s on a Sunday!
 This authentic Cuban bolichemechado is a juicy, chorizo-stuffed pot roast slow-cooked to perfection in a garlicky tomato sauce.
 It’s rich, tender, and totally worth the wait.
-Serve it with fluffy white rice and crispy tostones to soak up every last drop of that luscious sauce.
+Learn how to make it 3 different ways: on the stove, in the slow cooker, and in a pressure cooker.
+Serve it with fluffy white rice and crispy tostones for the perfect classic Cuban comfort food dish.

 In a mortar and pestle, add garlic, cumin, oregano, salt and pepper.
 Mash into a thick paste.
 Set aside.